Carrot Cake Cinnamon Rolls

 You can also order larger packages of instant yeast online if you bake with yeast a lot!

-You can use active dry yeast in place of the instant yeast in this recipe, just allow the dough to rise for longer.
+You can use active dry yeast in place of instant yeast in this recipe, but you will need to let the dough rise longer.
 Active yeast takes longer to rise than instant.

 What’s the Best Way to Grate Carrots for This Recipe?